google/Safelight/README.md

             $ ./safelight/getPnaclHalide.sh
             $ source ~/.bashrc
-      -  `getPnaclHalide.sh` will download the correct Halide distribution, install it within your safelight directory, and export HALIDE_DIR to your *.bashrc*.
+      -  If on Linux, `getPnaclHalide.sh` will download the correct Halide binary distribution, install it within your safelight directory, and export **HALIDE_DIR** to your *.bashrc*.
+      -  If on Mac, `getPnaclHalide.sh` will provide you the link to download the correct Halide binary distribution, but you must extract it and point **HALIDE_DIR** to it manually.
     - **Note: Using a non-PNaCl version of Halide (e.g. Trunk) will result in linker errors.**